Reliability in Azure Cognitive Search

 Option 2: Use REST APIs for pushing content updates on multiple services

-When you deploy multiple search services in different geographic regions, your content is stored in your chosen region.
+When you deploy multiple search services in various geographic regions, your content is stored in the region you chose for each search service.

-Azure Cognitive Search won't store data outside of your specified region without your authorization.
-Specifically, the following features write to an Azure Storage resource: enrichment cache, debug session, knowledge store.
-The storage account is one that you provide, and it could be in any region.
+Azure AI Search won't store data outside of your specified region without your authorization.
+Authorization is implicit when you use features that write to an Azure Storage resource: enrichment cache, debug session, knowledge store.
+In all cases, the storage account is one that you provide, in the region of your choice.

 If both the storage account and the search service are in the same region, network traffic between search and storage uses a private IP address and occurs over the Microsoft backbone network.
 Because private IP addresses are used, you can't configure IP firewalls or a private endpoint for network security.
 Instead, use the trusted service exception as an alternative when both services are in the same region.